 Planning A Trip to Mont Saint-Michel

-It’s simple to plan a couple day excursion to Normandy from Paris.
+It’s simple to plan a couple of day excursion to Normandy from Paris.
 We used Bayeux as a base to explore the area.
 Trains from Paris took about 2 1/2 hours.
 Once in Bayeux, you can walk or take a taxi to the city center where most hotels are located.

 Mont Saint-Michel can be visited throughout the year.
 It’s open every day, except January 1st and December 25th.
 During the winter off-season, the weather is chillier, but there are no crowds.
 Hours vary slightly by season.
-Entrance to the Abbey is 10 € for adults.
+The entrance to the Abbey is 10 € for adults.
 Children under 18 are free.